decentraland/adr/content/ADR-255-texture-tweens.md

 ## Texture layers

 Materials have several textures besides the albedo_texture, including bump_texture, alpha_texture, emissive_texture.
-Because of shader optimization reasons, the alignment of these fields is not independent from each other.
-The albedo_texture behaves as the base texture, any changes to this texture affect all other layers equally.
-Other layers are then able to set their own different alignment properties, but these are compounded with those of the base texture.

-For example, if the offset of the base texture is `(0.2, 0)` and the offset of the emissive texture is `(0.1, 0)`, the final position of the emissive texture will end up equivalent to `(0.3, 0)`.
+The `TextureMove` Tween affects the base texture, so all textures move together with it.

 This applies to changing the `offset` and `tiling` fields manually, as well as using a texture tween.

-The `TextureMove` Tween affects the base texture, so all textures move together with it.

 ## Serialization